wacko/theguidetocuba/assumptions/README.md

 Assumptions
 ===========

+This book is intended for everyone who wants to get started with a Cuba application from scratch, whether you are an experienced programmer or not.
 By following this book, we'll build a Twitter clone from scratch.

 In order to try out the examples of the book, you need to have some prerequisites installed:

 * Ruby 2.0 or newer.
 You can get the latest Ruby from the